heptarch/heptarch.github.io/projects.md

-lasers, the transistor, information theory, modern cryptography, error-correcting codes, the Cosmic Microwave Background, electron diffraction, photovoltaic cells, MOSFET, charge-coupled devices, optical fibres, `UNIX`, `C`, Grover search, Shor's algorithm, and other innovations too numerous to name.
+lasers, the transistor, information theory, modern cryptography, error-correcting codes, the Cosmic Microwave Background, electron diffraction, photovoltaic cells, MOSFET, charge-coupled devices, optical fibres, `UNIX`, `C`, Grover search, Shor's algorithm, among other innovations too numerous to name.
 What made it special?
 Money, to begin with.
 Bell Labs operated under the auspices of a state telecommunications monopoly, so no one had to hustle for grants, venture capital, or quarterly revenue.